cjohansson/milstian-internet-framework/docs/ISSUES.md

 ## TCP-HTTP

-* Support TLS?
+* Make it easy to use third-party TLS
-* Support gzipped content-encoded responses
+* Support gzip content-encoded responses
-* Create a session handling framework (as separate crate?)
+* Create a session handling framework
-* Create a template engine framework (as separate crate?)
+* Create a template engine framework
-* Create a cache engine framework (as separate crate?)
+* Create a cache engine framework

 [Back to start](../../../)